San Francisco Bay: History

-In 1921, a tablet was dedicated by a group of men including Lewis Francis Byington, in downtown San Francisco, marking the site of the original shoreline.
+In 1921, a tablet was dedicated by a group of men in downtown San Francisco, marking the site of the original shoreline.
 The tablet reads: "This tablet marks the shore line of San Francisco Bay at the time of the discovery of gold in California, January 24, 1848.
 Map reproduced above delineates old shore line.
 Placed by the Historic Landmarks committee, Native Sons of the Golden West, 1921."

-The Bay became the center of American settlement and commerce in the Far West through most of the remainder of the 19th century.
+The bay became the center of American settlement and commerce in the Far West through most of the remainder of the 19th century.
 During the California Gold Rush (1848–1855), San Francisco Bay suddenly became one of the world's great seaports, dominating shipping in the American West until the last years of the 19th century.
-The bay's regional importance increased further when the First transcontinental railroad was connected to its western terminus at Alameda on September 6, 1869.
+The bay's regional importance increased further when the first transcontinental railroad was connected to its western terminus at Alameda on September 6, 1869.
 The terminus was switched to the Oakland Long Wharf two months later on November 8, 1869.

 In 1910, the Southern Pacific railroad company built the Dumbarton Rail Bridge, the first bridge crossing San Francisco Bay.
 The first automobile crossing was the Dumbarton Bridge, completed in January 1927.
 More crossings were later constructed – the Carquinez Bridge in May 1927, the San Francisco–Oakland Bay Bridge in 1936, the Golden Gate Bridge in 1937, the Richmond–San Rafael Bridge in 1956, and the San Mateo–Hayward Bridge in 1967.

 During the 20th century, the bay was subject to the 1940s Reber Plan, which would have filled in parts of the bay in order to increase industrial activity along the waterfront.
 In 1959, the United States Army Corps of Engineers released a report stating that if current infill trends continued, the bay would be as big as a shipping channel by 2020.
-This news created the Save the Bay movement in 1960, which mobilized to stop the infill of wetlands and the bay in general, which had shrunk to two-thirds of its size in the century before 1961.
+This news led to the creation of the Save the Bay movement in 1960, which mobilized to stop the infill of wetlands as well as the bay itself, which had shrunk to two-thirds of its size in the century before 1961.

+On September 17, 1965, the California State Legislature enacted the McAteer-Petris Act, which created the San Francisco Bay Conservation and Development Commission.
+Since then, the Commission has strictly regulated bay fill.
+Foster City, Redwood Shores, Paradise Cay, and Emeryville's western expansion were among the last developments along the bay shoreline before McAteer-Petris limited additional filling of the bay.

 San Francisco Bay continues to support some of the densest industrial production and urban settlement in the United States.
 The San Francisco Bay Area is the American West's second-largest urban area, with approximately seven million residents.